crs4/pydoop/docs/for_dumbo_users.rst

       -input access.log -output ipcounts -file excludes.txt

-In the case of Pydoop, you can use the distributed cache by setting the following configuration parameters in your xml conf file:
+In the case of Pydoop, you can use the distributed cache by setting the following configuration parameters in your XML conf file:

 .. code-block:: xml